jaredallard/depot/docs/design.md

   version
 * `Target`: A location under an environment (e.g., k8s cluster)
 * `Version`: A version of an application, set on an environment
-* `VersionEvent`: An event describing when a version was changed, useful for tracking deployment events.
+* `Event`: An event describing when a version was changed and what changed it.
+Useful for auditing or other tracking purposes.

 From there, a few other high-level constructs exist to reduce some common problems encountered when deploying things: